PCMDI/pcmdi.github.io/staff/Xie/index.md

 *   Lead ARM Translator (liaisons between the scientific community and ARM infrastructure staff members) (2019 – 2021)

-*   Leader for the DOE ARM Machine Learning Project at LLNL (2018 - 2019)

 ## Research Highlights

-* Led/Co-Led the development of the DOE E3SM atmosphere model version 1 (2018) and the next generation development of atmospheric physics for E3SM version 3 (2022)
+* Led/co-led the development of the E3SM atmosphere model version 1 (2018) and the next generation of atmospheric physics for E3SM version 3 (2022).

-* Major developer/played leading role in developing the second generation of Chinese medium-range weather forecast model (1993).
-The work received the first place award of the Chinese Meteorological Administration (CMA) Science and Technology Award in 1994, the most prestigious award in CMA.

-* The convective triggering mechanism developed in Xie et al. (2019) has been used in E3SM version 2 for improving its precipitation distribution and diurnal cycle.
-The work is highlighted by eos: https://eos.org/research-spotlights/one-step-closer-to-a-milestone-in-climate-modeling
+* Co-led the development of the Cloud-Associated Parameterizations Testbed (CAPT) that facilitated broad utilization of weather-forecast techniques to evaluate cloud-related processes in climate models.

-* The new convective triggering mechanism developed in Xie and Zhang (2000) has been used in the operational weather prediction model of the Japanese Meteorological Agency (JMA) to improve its precipitation forecast in 2008.
-Relevant studies were highlighted in both “Our Changing Planet - The U.S. Climate Change Science Program for Fiscal Year 2006” and the “DOE ARM Notable Research Findings for the Past Five Years”.
+* Developed a physically based convective trigger function that improved simulation of precipitation and its diurnal cycle in weather and climate models.
+The scheme and its variants have been used in E3SM since 2021 and the operational weather prediction model of the Japanese Meteorological Agency (JMA) since 2008.
+Relevant studies were highlighted in Eos research spot, “Our Changing Planet - The U.S. Climate Change Science Program for Fiscal Year 2006” and the “DOE ARM Notable Research Findings for the Past Five Years”.

-* Project leader for the ARM Best Estimate data, the large-scale forcing data, and ARM process-oriented diagnostic package and ARM cloud radar simulator for climate model evaluation and development.

-* Cloud-Associated Parameterizations Testbed (co-Lead)

-* The research on developing continuous large-scale forcing datasets for SCMs/CRMs was highlighted in the “DOE ARM Notable Research Finds for the Past Five Years”.

-* The ARM Best Estimate (ARMBE) dataset was highlighted by the 2010 DOE BER Advisory Committee (BERAC) review for the ARM program.
-The idea of creating ARMBE-like dataset is being adopted by several field programs in US and Europe.
+* Led the development of the ARM Best Estimate (ARMBE) dataset, which was highlighted by the 2010 DOE BER Advisory Committee (BERAC) 10-year review for ARM.
+The idea of creating ARMBE-like dataset has been considered as a significant product to bridge the gap between climate models and field observations and adopted by major field programs in US and Europe.

+* Led the development of the continuous large-scale forcing datasets for SCMs/CRMs, which was highlighted in the “DOE ARM Notable Research Finds for the Past Five Years”.

+* Developed the 2nd generation of Chinese medium-range weather forecast model (1993) as the technical lead and major model developer.
+The work received the first-place award of the Chinese Meteorological Administration (CMA) Science and Technology Award in 1994, the most prestigious award in CMA, China.

 * Built an SCM based on the NCAR CCM3.